Docs

 Introduction

-The SDKs and the CLI are open source, MIT licensed, and published to npm — the source lives in CrumbtrailDev/crumbtrail-js. crumbtrail-core is the browser SDK: it runs the collectors and the silent signal detectors inside your app. crumbtrail-node is the server: capture ingest, Express middleware, and an MCP server that exposes finished sessions as tools your coding agent can call.
-Everything else — React, React Native, Tauri — builds on those two.
-Adopt only what you need; none of it requires a Crumbtrail account.
+The SDKs are open source, MIT licensed, and published to npm.
+The source lives in CrumbtrailDev/crumbtrail-cli. crumbtrail-core is the browser SDK: it runs the collectors and the silent signal detectors inside your app. crumbtrail-node is the server: capture ingest, Express middleware, and an MCP server that exposes finished sessions as tools your coding agent can call.
+Everything else, including the React, React Native, Capacitor and Tauri packages, builds on those two.
+Adopt only what you need; you can read every line of what runs in your application before you ship it.

 Quickstart